-Christmas in the upper classroom often means making Christmas ornaments, watching Polar Express, or throwing a holiday party.
+Christmas in the upper elementary classroom often means making Christmas ornaments, watching Polar Express, or throwing a holiday party.
 However, there are many ways to celebrate Christmas that also allow for student learning.

 The low prep Christmas activities listed below are great ways to integrate literacy while at the same time celebrating Christmas.